 The Cookie Law was implemented in 2002 and had become an actual regulation in 2019.
-This is why cookie consent popups started to be shown increasingly on lots of websites.
+This is why cookie consent popups started showing increasingly on lots of websites.

-These two EU laws, The Cookie Law and GDPR, both have a significant impact on the use of cookie consent banners to warn users about marketing and tracking.
+Both of these EU laws, the Cookie Law and GDPR, have a significant impact on the use of cookie consent banners to warn users about marketing and tracking.

-According to the Directive, all websites had to ask for a cookie disclaimer from their users about the fact that they set cookies on the visitors’ browser.
+According to the Directive, all websites have to ask for a cookie disclaimer from their users about the fact that they set cookies on the visitors’ browsers.

 The law also states that users must be given the possibility to refuse or withdraw their consent.

-In case a user opts-out her consent, you can keep his previous cookie data but cannot gather further data on his next visits.
+In case a user opts-out their consent, you can keep their previous cookie data but cannot gather further data on their future visits.